abdul-gendy/FPL_squad_selector/README.md

 This package selects the best 15 players to choose when playing a wildcard on Fantasy premier league on any given week

-  - Selects the best players using linear optimization
+  - Selects the best players by analyzing the data provided by the fantasy premier league API
   - creates a visualization of the selected players